nodejs/node/doc/guides/collaborator-guide.md

       pull request.
     * Protects against the assumption that GitHub will be around forever.

-Other changes may have landed on master since the successful CI run.
+Other changes might have landed on master since the successful CI run.
 As a precaution, run tests (`make -j4 test` or `vcbuild test`).

 Confirm that the commit message format is correct using